walikhancodes/WordSplitter/README.md

 WordSplitter -

-Implement the following string processing algorithm: given a dictionary and a string with no whitespace, determine whether or not spaces can be inserted into the string so that each resulting word exists in the dictionary.
+Implemented the following string processing algorithm: given a dictionary and a string with no whitespace, determine whether or not spaces can be inserted into the string so that each resulting word exists in the dictionary.
 To make things efficient, the dictionary needs to be preprocessed into a trie (Trie.java) and the splitting should be found via dynamic programming.
 Your program should accept the following input:

 java WordSplitter [dictionary] [string]